File operations in Angular File Manager component

 }

-The following table represents the response parameters of details operations.
+The following table outlines the response parameters for details operations:

 Parameter Type Default Explanation